biologist79/ESPuino/README.md

 ## Forum
 * EN: I've set up a primarily German-speaking community with much documentation.
 Also an international corner for non-German-speakers is available at https://forum.espuino.de.
 Github-Login can be used there but it's not mandatory.
 * DE: Ich habe ein primär deutschsprachiges Forum aufgesetzt, welches ich mit reichlich Doku versehen habe.
 Würde mich freuen, euch dort zu sehen: https://forum.espuino.de.
 Ihr könnt euch dort mit eurem Github-Login einloggen, jedoch auch "normal" anmelden.
-Dokumenation findet ihr insbesondere hier: https://forum.espuino.de/c/dokumentation/anleitungen/10
+Dokumentation findet ihr insbesondere hier: https://forum.espuino.de/c/dokumentation/anleitungen/10
 ## Build status
 ![build workflow](https://github.com/biologist79/ESPuino/actions/workflows/build.yml/badge.svg)

-## Changelog
+## Current Development
-Last three events:
-* 08.01.2023: New feature: `PAUSE_ON_MIN_VOLUME`.
-Playback is paused automatically if volume reaches minVolume (usually 0).
-* 18.10.2022: New playmode: pick random subdirectory of a given directory and play it's content alphabetic ordered
-* 02.10.2022: ESPuino is now able to stream audio to external BT-devices.
-This is currently in testing.
-Big thanks to @tueddy for providing this feature!
+A [dev](https://github.com/biologist79/ESPuino/tree/dev)-branch was created.
+Any new features will be introduced and tested there first until they become part of the master-branch.
+Feel free to test but be advised this could be unstable.

 ## Known bugs
-* For ESPuinos making use of SPI to connect SD, there's an unsolved problem that occasionally leads to incomplete file-transfers via webtransfer or FTP-transger.
+* For ESPuinos making use of SPI to connect SD, there's an unsolved problem that occasionally leads to incomplete file-transfers via webtransfer or FTP-transfer.
 Solution: use SD_MMC instead (by the way: it's faster and needs one GPIO less).
 ## ESPuino - what's that?
 The basic idea of ESPuino is to use RFID-tags to direct a music-player.
 Even for kids this concept is simple: place an RFID-object (card, character) on top of a box and the music starts to play stuff from SD or webradio.
 Place another RFID-object on it and anything else is played.
 Simple as that.

 This project is based on the popular microcontroller [ESP32 by Espressif](https://www.espressif.com/en/products/hardware/esp32/overview).
 Why?
 It's powerful and having WiFi-support out-of-the-box enables further features like an integrated webserver, smarthome-integration via MQTT, webradio and FTP-server.
 And nonetheless Bluetooth, too!
 However, my primary focus was to port the project to a modular base: mp3-decoding is done in software and the digital music-output is done via the popular [I2S-protocol](https://en.wikipedia.org/wiki/I%C2%B2S).
 So we need a [DAC](https://en.wikipedia.org/wiki/Digital-to-analog_converter) to make an analog signal of it: I did all my tests with [MAX98357A](https://learn.adafruit.com/adafruit-max98357-i2s-class-d-mono-amp/pinouts), [UDA1334](https://www.adafruit.com/product/3678), [MS6324](https://forum.espuino.de/t/kopfhoererplatine-basierend-auf-ms6324-und-tda1308/1099/) and [PCM5102a](https://github.com/biologist79/ESPuino/tree/master/PCBs/Headphone%20with%20PCM5102a%20and%20TDA1308).
 General advice: ESPuino makes use of library [ESP32-audioI2S](https://github.com/schreibfaul1/ESP32-audioI2S/); so everything that's supposed to work with this library should work with ESPuino, too (but maybe not right out of the box).
 Especially this is true for [ES8388](https://github.com/schreibfaul1/ESP32-audioI2S/blob/master/examples/ESP32_ES8388/ESP32_ES8388.ino).

 ## Hardware-setup
-You can start on a breadboard with jumper wires but I strongly recommend to start right away with a PCB like [ESPuino-mini](https://forum.espuino.de/t/espuino-minid32-pro-lolin-d32-d32-pro-mit-sd-mmc-und-port-expander-smd/866).
+You could start on a breadboard with jumper wires but I *strongly* recommend to start right away with a PCB like [ESPuino-mini 4L](https://forum.espuino.de/t/espuino-mini-4layer/1661).
 Several PCBs are available.
 Please click on the links below for more informations and pictures.
 * [Lolin D32 / Lolin D32 pro + PN5180/RC522 + port-expander (SMD)](https://forum.espuino.de/t/espuino-minid32-pro-lolin-d32-d32-pro-mit-sd-mmc-und-port-expander-smd/866)
 * [Lolin32 + SD_MMC + PN5180/RC522 (THT)](https://forum.espuino.de/t/lolin32-mit-sd-sd-mmc-und-pn5180-als-rfid-leser/77/)
 * [NodeMCU ESP32 + SD_MMC + PN5180/RC522 (THT)](https://forum.espuino.de/t/az-delivery-esp32-nodemcu-devkit-c-mit-sd-mmc-und-pn5180-als-rfid-leser/634)